 "Travel is my life passion.
 I can remember walking with my daddy to in Aguarague Mountains in the Chaco region of Bolivia, swimming with my brothers in the Yara River in Bolivia’s mountain jungle, dancing Saya (traditional dance) in the village of Tocaña or just standing in the Sajama National Park in the middle of the night watching the Payachatas (twin mountains) gleaming in the moonlight.
 These and other experiences in my life make me love the tourism, because every moment is a memory you have for the rest of your life."

 Please share a unique travel experience you will never forget.

 "I remember travelling to Livichuco, a small village in northern Potosí.
 I spent more than a week there learning their customs, cooking with the women without hot shower—it was so cold!
 A couple times my hair froze after the shower, and there was no cellphone or internet.
 There, I tasted my first stone soup—Yes!
 A stone soup called Kalapurka, which is a traditional dish in Bolivia, and believe me it is delicious.
 That trip taught me that the wealth of a country is its people."

 Featured trips & expertise

-The rain comes down heavily in January across the majority of Bolivia, despite temperatures in some regions such as the rainforest being at their annual high.
-There is still plenty to see and do.
-This is a brilliant time to explore Bolivia's big cities like La Paz, Sucre, and Santa Cruz, including a glut of cultural attractions that visitors in better weather pass over.
-The southeastern savanna is the most agreeable region now, and though parts of the Andes and rainforest inaccessible due to rain, swelling water levels make for excellent white water rafting.
+The rain comes down heavily in January across most of Bolivia, despite temperatures in some regions such as the rainforest being at their annual high.
+Yet, this is a great time to explore Bolivia's big cities like La Paz, Sucre, and Santa Cruz, including a host of cultural attractions that visitors in better weather pass over.
+The southeastern savanna is the most agreeable region now.
+Though parts of the Andes and rainforest are inaccessible due to rain, swelling water levels make for excellent white water rafting.